PabloPiaggi/Crystallization-of-Silicon/README.md

 * Plot the FES obtained at different temperatures
 * Calculate the liquid-solid free energy difference (one should integrate the FES but the difference in free energy between the minima should be a good approximation)
 * Calculate the melting temperature and discuss finite size effects
+* Run simulations to determine the optimal SIGMA parameter for the EnvironmentSimilarity CV